-The Arizona Department of Child Safety (DCS) continued to meet quarterly with the tribal nations of Arizona in cooperation with the Inter Tribal Council of Arizona (ITCA), to obtain input on DCS efforts in reference to the CFSP and Final Report.
+The Arizona Department of Child Safety (DCS) continued to meet quarterly with the tribal nations of Arizona in cooperation with the Inter Tribal Council of Arizona (ITCA).
 The Inter Tribal Council of Arizona is a non-profit organization that represents 20 of the 21 Arizona tribes, all but the Navajo nation.
 The Navajo nation has an IGA with DCS that stipulates DCS shall meeting quarterly with the tribe.
 Quarterly meetings include a variety of topics and are considered official tribal consultation.
 All Arizona tribes are invited to participate.
 Topics have included discussion of policies and procedures, ICWA case related issues, and training opportunities.
 Typically, ten to twelve tribes are represented at these meetings, either in person or by telephone.
+During the COVID-19 pandemic, the meetings were held virtually.
+The first in-person meeting is scheduled to occur during the second half of CY 2021.

 In addition to the official quarterly tribal consultation meetings, the Department regularly meets with the Urban Indian Coalition, hosted by the Phoenix Indian Center.
 Phoenix, Tucson, and Flagstaff combined have one of the largest urban Indian populations in the United States, with individuals and families representing well over a hundred different tribes.
 These meetings occur monthly and the Department has participated in several over the past year.
+Additionally, the Department meets regularly with the three Urban Indian Programs (Native Americans for Community Action (NACA), Native Health, and Tucson Indian Center) to discuss ongoing service and resource development.

 The DCS Intergovernmental Tribal Liaison continues to work with tribes in the areas of tribal outreach, training, ICWA compliance, and other special projects.
-In October 2017, DCS hired an ICWA Specialist, whose role is to work with both DCS field staff and Tribal Social Services Departments to ensure the agency is in full compliance with ICWA.
+The Department continues to employ an ICWA Specialist, whose role is to work with both DCS field staff and Tribal Social Services Departments to ensure the agency is in full compliance with ICWA.

-On a yearly basis, the DCS Intergovernmental Tribal Liaison conducts site visits to all 21 tribes in Arizona.
+Typically, the DCS Intergovernmental Tribal Liaison conducts yearly site visits to all 21 tribes in Arizona.
 The purpose of these site visits is to maintain a strong relationship between DCS and tribes, share information and updates, and discuss any specific cases that involve tribal members.
 The Department is committed to ensuring that all of Arizona's tribes have equal access to the Department, despite the challenge posed by travel and geography.
-This diversity includes the Havasupai tribe located at the bottom of the Grand Canyon, which is only accessible by helicopter, mule, or via a 16 mile hike; and tribes located on the Utah, Nevada, California, New Mexico, and Mexican borders.
-During SFY 2019, the DCS Intergovernmental Tribal Liaison met with all 21 tribes in Arizona, in their communities.
-During SFY 2020, due to a variety of factors including the COVID-19 pandemic, the DCS Intergovernmental Tribal Liaison was unable to meet with 10 tribes in their communities.
-Although in-person contact did not occur, regular contact was maintained through email and phone calls.
+This diversity includes the Havasupai tribe located at the bottom of the Grand Canyon, which is only accessible by helicopter, mule, or via a 16-mile hike; and tribes located on the Utah, Nevada, California, New Mexico, and Mexican borders.
+During SFY 2020, the DCS Intergovernmental Tribal Liaison met with all 21 tribes in Arizona; however, due to the COVID-19 pandemic, most of these visits were conducted virtually.
+Although in-person contact did not occur with all of the tribes, regular contact was maintained through a variety of means, including email and phone calls.